MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 2. Use the breakpoints window to clear any existing breakpoint by right clicking on the existing breakpoint and selecting **Remove**.

-3. Set the breakpoint with the **ba** command using the memory address we want to monitor.
+3. Set the breakpoint with the **ba** command using the memory address we want to monitor for write access.

     ```
     ba w4 ddf800